 This does not lead us to the supposition that the biblical writers were permitted to incorporate without correction faulty data . . ., but it does emphasize that we are not in a position to project upon their writings the expectation that in terms of accuracy they will conform to present canons of scientific writing.

 Gleason L. Archer, on page 14 of his book entitled Encyclopedia of Bible Difficulties, says, “It is clear that the Hebrews often employed ‘round numbers,’ or omitting fractions, made use of the nearest whole number.”
-And, Allen Bowman, Ph.D., on pages 125-126 of his book entitled Is the Bible True?, notes, “In reckoning periods of time, the Hebrews counted parts of years or of days as full years or full days.”
+And, Allen Bowman, Ph.D., on pages 125-126 of his book entitled Is the Bible True?, explains, “In reckoning periods of time, the Hebrews counted parts of years or of days as full years or full days.”